-Accomodation is in the Atlantic Surf Lodge - check out www.atlantic-surflodge.com As a member of the Surf School Alliance the Atlantic Surf Lodge stands for the highest standard in surf coaching and is therefore the perfect location for our courses.
+Accomodation is in the Atlantic Surf Lodge - check out www.atlantic-surflodge.com.
+The Atlantic Surf Lodge stands for the highest standard in surf coaching and is therefore the perfect location for our courses.

 Train (for cheap train fares check your national railroad companies and for early-booking-specials check www.tgv.com or www.voyages-sncf.com) to DAX, car (please use our special Facebook group for car-pooling), Rip Curl Express or plane (to Biarritz, from there by bus to Vieux Boucau: www.chronoplus.fr).